top of page

 Cobra or sun disc with cobra (uraeus), is a sign of Sekhmet

-Originally a lion-headed Goddess, Bastet becomes gradually more cat-like as her identity shifts to her gentle nature.
+Originally a lion-headed Goddess as well, Bastet becomes gradually more cat-like as her identity shifts to her gentle nature.
 In some variations Sekhmet and Bastet are sisters.

 cat sees self in mirror